CASE STUDY

 Product Roadmap

-🗺️ Using the strategy as the foundation, I devised a roadmap to get us launch-ready.
+Using the strategy as the foundation, I devised a roadmap to get us there.

 1. Adopt a design system